safetyscore/safetyscore/docs/whitepaper/whitepaper.md

   Notaries can certify that the pair of Activity Keys are connected, and this can in turn be used to prove a whole connected chain to other Notaries.

+* The current `Authority` associated with the start key of the user's Activity Key through the `TrustedAuthorityRecord` can thus also be proved to a Notary.

 * A similar process can be used to prove that a chain of Daily Risk Accounts are all connected, and that a specific `ActivityKey` and `DailyRiskAccount` are connected.